garkenng/garkenng/README.md

 <h1>Hi, I'm Mark!</h1>
 <h1> Aspiring Cybersecurity Professional</h1>
 Cybersecurity professional actively pursuing a role in the field, with a focus on continuously strengthening my skills and technical expertise.
+I am currently working as a client technical support role in the fintech industry.

 <h2>Education</h2>